abhikesare9/llm-finetuning-on-classifcation-mlops-pipeline/README.md

 4. **Deployment Pipeline**
    - **Terraform** is used to create the EKS cluster and the associated VPC.
    - **Helm charts** are used to deploy the Docker image to the EKS cluster.
+   - **JenkinsFile** is responsible for building docker image and deploy to EKS cluster through helm chart.

 ## Code Quality and Static Analysis